westonrobot/robotics101/lab_sessions/lab7/lab.md

   ```
 * **Task 1b**{: .label .label-blue}When running, this driver dynamically creates parameters that are exposed to the ROS network.
   * What parameters are used to state the height and width of the image captured?
-  * We can change these parameters using 2 methods, state these 2 methods.
+  * We can change these parameters using several methods, state 2 methods to do so.
 * **Task 1c**{: .label .label-blue}Out of all the different image streams published we are mainly interested in 2; "/camera/rgb/image_raw" & "/camera/rgb/image_raw/compressed".
 What are the data formats used to publish these 2 topics?

 ### **Task 2: Utilising the camera stream**{: .label .label-green}